PawprintPrototyping/pawprintprototyping.org-hugo/content/english/faq/_index.md

 Pawprint generally operates as [a Do-ocracy](https://communitywiki.org/wiki/DoOcracy).
 If you think it'd be cool to build something, re-arrange the furniture, or fashion a new tools bench, you should feel empowered do it!
 In particular, any change that takes less than an hour to undo, feel free to do it now and beg forgiveness later.
 Responsibilities attach to people who **do** the work, rather than elected officials.
 Some other guidelines for a functioning Do-ocracy:

  * __Be accountable__: if you've made a large change, it's good to be accountable to those impacted by that change.
-   Leave a note in Telegram, or use bluetape or a stickynote, to let people know you're responsible for the change.
+   Leave a note in Telegram, or use bluetape or a sticky note, to let people know you're responsible for the change.
- * __Get consensus__ for impactful changes:  If you want to make sure it's ok to make an impactful change, speak to people who are most likely to be impacted.
+ * __Get consensus__ for impacting changes:  If you want to make sure it's OK to make an impactful change, speak to people who are most likely to be impacted.
  * __Be compassionate__: Changes can sometimes make others irritated.
 Be patient and compassionate and constructive in a discussion to arrive at an agreeable consensus.